Making Green by Growing Greens

 I’ll admit that I had the idea of selling these to restaurants before I even ordered my kit – but like many of my business ideas it was only a small idea in my mind.
 I was primarily interested in growing them for fun and for food, but it turned out to be much more than that.
 Little did I know I would be starting a fully-operational microgreens business!

 I ordered a seed kit with a bunch of different varieties and chose four to plant: Red Amaranth, Red Cabbage, Kogane, and Purple Basil.
 I chose coconut coir to grow in and used 10×20 trays.
 Other than that, I added nothing besides fresh, properly pHed water.

-After a few days the seeds had sprouted.
-About a week later I was looking at this:
+After a few days the seeds had sprouted and were looking absolutely gorgeous.

 Time to Harvest

 I taste-tested all of my greens then immediately decided that instead of eating them, I wanted to sell them.
 Fortunately, I live about three miles below an affluent area of town with a lot of great restaurants.
 I already worked with a client up there for my other business, so I had a good idea of the restaurants in the area.